Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 player.

 The game is turn-based.
 In a turn, you make your decision to add some commands in your plan, then you send your commands out, note that commands may take several turns to reach the target.
-Then you enter the next turn to get the new view of the universe, which is mostly the past state of other player due to the distance.
+After that, you enter the next turn to get the new view of the universe, which are mostly the past states of other players due to the distance.

 This game aim at giving you a feeling of immersion as if this is how our future will actually look like, given that our current understanding of physics is not too far off.